AlexeySoshin/smali2java/README.md

 # Smali2Java

-This project attempts to create a valid Java source code from disassembled code used by Dalvik
+This project attempts to create a valid Java source code from disassembled code used by Dalvik <br />

+Read the specification here: https://source.android.com/devices/tech/dalvik/dalvik-bytecode.html

 ## Prerequisites
 * Go 1.7